turingschool/front-end-curriculum/projects/dog-party-js-edition.md

 #### Setting up Repository on GitHub and Pushing up

-1. Create a new repository on GitHub by clicking that green button on the home page that says `New Repository`
+1. Go to Github and create a new repository, also called a repo, by clicking that green button on the home page that says `New Repository`
 2. Enter in a relevant name for this project (i.e. `Dog Party`)
-3. Do NOT initialize the repository with a README.
+3. Do NOT initialize the repository with a `README`.
 You have already created one locally on your computer.
-4. Leave it set as `public` because you want to others to see your work and then click `Create Repository`!
+4. Leave the repo set as `public` and then click `Create Repository`
-5. Follow the steps on the next page and enter each command into your terminal
+5. In your terminal, follow steps below in order and enter each command into your terminal
+  * `git init` inside of your `dog-party` directory
+  * `git add .`
+  * `git commit -m "Initial commit"`
+  * `git remote add origin git@github.com:Kalikoze/Dog-Party.git` (but use the origin of your own GitHub repo that you just created rather than `git@github.com:Kalikoze/Dog-Party.git` -- this step makes the connection between your local files and the repo that lives on GitHub)
+  * `git push -u origin master` (this step pushes your local code up to your GitHub repo)
-6. Once you see your code up in your repository, go to Settings and publish your site on GitHub pages!
+6. Once you see your code up in your repository on GitHub, go to `Settings` and publish your site on GitHub Pages, a great way to host static sites directly through GitHub
-7. Finally, place your links in the appropriate tab of the [Submission Sheet](https://docs.google.com/spreadsheets/d/1JJ4vf7qcH2SX5qi8uUE8cVvCbcGkf55wA0DpQP5ooWc/edit#gid=0)
+7. Finally, place the links for both you GitHub repo and the live GitHub Pages site in the appropriate tab of the [Submission Sheet](https://docs.google.com/spreadsheets/d/1xmpBJ2_Wydg_wqVmq-fOgBV8svM1FUvLVeAXrFpEspk/edit#gid=0)

-#### Example Steps for Part 5

-1. `git init` inside of your `dog-party` directory
-2. `git add .`
-3. `git commit -m "Initial commit"`
-4. `git remote add origin git@github.com:Kalikoze/Dog-Party.git`
-5. `git push -u origin master`

 ## Design Comp